huntdatacenter/docs/docs/getting-started/1-collect-keys.md

 We will communicate your system keys over the Signal mobile app.

-### Install Signal
+### Install and activate Signal

 Signal is a private messenger app for your phone that provide a secret communication channel.
 Search for **`Signal`** in the iOS or Android app stores, or use the links below to install.

 - [Download and install for **iOS** here](https://itunes.apple.com/us/app/signal-private-messenger/id874139669?mt=8)
 - [Download and install for **Android** here](https://play.google.com/store/apps/details?id=org.thoughtcrime.securesms&hl=en)

+After installation of Signal open the app and follow the steps to activate Signal on the phone.

 ### Notify us

 ::: tip
-[Contact us](/contact) on email as soon as you have installed Signal.
+[Contact us](/contact) on email as soon as you have activated Signal.
 This allows us to quickly forward your lab keys when they are ready.
 :::

 Example email:

-> Hi all, I have installed Signal and are looking forward to receive my keys.
+> Hi all, I have installed and activated Signal and are looking forward to receive my keys.

 ### Key transfer